jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/4_Various_Fields.typ

 /* -------------------------------------------------------------------------- */

+// TODO proper title
-=== II.6 Specific Standards from Various Fields <chap_1_0_5>
+=== Specific Standards from Various Fields <chap_1_0_5>

-In the section "Preliminary Development of a Structural Integral Tank from Automotive Engineering," it was already explained that the automotive industry is ahead of aviation in some areas and pursues similar goals as aviation in some areas.
-Due to similar thought processes, the search was extended to other branches.
-Therefore, in the following, some important standards from other areas that use high-pressure tanks as a power source will be specified.
-In addition to these, standards for tanks in mobile applications, independent of a specific branch, will also be mentioned.
-Furthermore, ISO standards dealing with hydrogen applications will be named.
+In the previous @chap_1_0_4 and @chap_1_0_3 in it was explained that the automotive industry is ahead of aviation in some areas and it could be observed that they pursue similar goals as aviation.
+Moreover it could be inspected that the usecase for hydorgen is vast.
+While the automtive industry was highlighted, it could be monitored that the mobility sector itself is one of the domains that are targeting the secure, feasible and industrial application of hydrogen.
+The goal of this subsection is provide a list of standardsn from various fields that could have potential linkings to #gl_("swith", long:true).
+For that it shall be clearly mentioned which domains. were chosen, backed by providing reasoning for choosing these domains.
+Once a comprehensive listing is provided some essential standards shall be reasonably selected in the upcoming @chap_1_0_6.

+During the whole @chap_1_0, it could be observed that there are many fields that desire a secure, feasible and industrial appliaction.
+The automotive industry being one of them, especially hihglighted in @chap_1_0_3 and @chap_1_0_4.
+Yet, the automtive industry is only one big domain under the bigger category of mobility.
+Focusing on finding standards that could provide helpful insights for #gl_("swith")-relateable standards.
+Two main reasons why focusing on mobility can be reagrded as areasoble apporachs hall be given.
+First, the #gl_("swith", pl:true) are regular aircrafts with some special modifcations.
+Aircrafts themselfs are a subset of mobility.
+Because of the latter it can be assumed hydrogen powered aircrafts offer significant similarities with other mobility sector.
+One concrete example for that was provided in @chap_1_0_4 through the work of Opel, reported in @Bleser2012.
+Second, economical impactful mobility sectors can be assumed to be regulated and supported through standards.
+Thus, availability for both, academic publications and science and goverment backed standards should be given.
+Besides targeting the mobility sector another noteworthy approach could be to investigate available standards that are dedicated especially to hydrogen applications.
+As laid out in many occasions in @chap_1_0, currently there is no single standard that could be used for the commerical certification of #gl_("swith", pl:true), and due to the sensibility found in the provided reasoning, both mentioned approaches shall be undertaken.

 The automotive industry generally includes cars (motor vehicles), buses, and heavy goods transporters (trucks).
-Examples of other industrial sectors for which the use of hydrogen as a future energy source is conceivable are listed in @tab_3.
-It is important to note that some of these industries are actively conducting research to realize hydrogen propulsion.
-The motivation is the same as in aviation.
-The mobility and transport economic sectors are of central importance for the economy and private households.
-The average consumer is actively involved in burdening the environment through daily use of cars, ordering goods, etc. As these industries are heavily used, correspondingly high environmental damage occurs.
+The mobility sector on the other hand included automotive and other mentionowrthy sectors.
+Examples of other mobility industrial sectors for which the use of hydrogen as a potential future energy source is are listed in @tab_3.
+It is important to note that the mentioned industries are actively conducting research to realize hydrogen powered respective vehicles.

 #figure(
   table(
-    columns: (0.3fr, 0.7fr),
+    columns: (auto, auto),
     align: center + horizon,
     fill: (col, row) => if row == 0 {table_cl_header} else {(table_cl_1, table_cl_0).at(calc.rem(row, 2))},
     inset: (